dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/maui.md

 uid: blazor/hybrid/tutorials/maui
 zone_pivot_groups: blazor-hybrid-tutorial-vs-operating-systems
 ---
-# Build a .NET MAUI Blazor app
+# Build a .NET MAUI Blazor Hybrid app

 :::zone pivot="windows"

-This tutorial shows you how to build and run a .NET MAUI Blazor app.
+This tutorial shows you how to build and run a .NET MAUI Blazor Hybrid app.
 You learn how to:

 > [!div class="checklist"]
-> * Create a .NET MAUI Blazor app project in Visual Studio
+> * Create a .NET MAUI Blazor Hybrid app project in Visual Studio
 > * Run the app on Windows
 > * Run the app on an emulated mobile device in the Android Emulator